lsst-sqre/nublado1/tools/manual-deployment.md

 * Copy `ingress.template.yml` to a working file, substituting `HUB_ROUTE` (use `/nb/` if you have no particular reason to do otherwise) and `HOSTNAME`.
-If you are using `jwt` authentication, uncomment the indicated lines.
+If you are using `jwt` authentication, uncomment the indicated lines and ensure that MAX_HTTP_HEADER_SIZE is at least 16384.
 Create the resource with `kubectl -f` against the working file.

 ### Landing Page (optional)